 The AHRC Research in Film Awards (RIFA) is the only film awards dedicated to celebrating and recognising arts and humanities research through film.

-Over the past three years, the Awards have proved instrumental in helping to raise the profile of films which have been inspired or are directly linked to arts and humanities research.
-Some of the filmmakers have gone on to be nominated for other prestigious awards and festivals, while for others it has given them a platform to secure funding and receive national exposure in broadcast and print.
+The Research in Film Awards raise the profile of films that are inspired by or are directly linked to the arts and humanities.
+Now in its fifth year, past RIFA winners have gone on to be nominated for other prestigious awards and festivals, or secured funding and national exposure in the media.

-Judged by a panel of film industry experts and leading academics, the five winners are announced during a special awards ceremony at BAFTA 195 Piccadilly in November, where they each receive a trophy and £2,000 prize money.
+Judged by a panel of industry experts and leading academics, the five winners are announced at a special awards ceremony at the BFI Southbank in November.
+Winners receive a prestigious trophy and a £2,000 prize.

 Find out what happened at the RIFA award ceremony for 2018, including a welcome from Jan Dalley, chair of the judges, and top tips about how to get your film project commissioned.

 Our online magazine showcases the winners from the first three years of RIFA, with a feature about the Zimbabwean rapper who won the 2016 Inspiration Award.

 Hear from TV producer and RIFA judge Steve Evanson about how you can make sure your film is as successful as it can be.